jdcloudcom/en/documentation/Management/Cloud-Detection/FAQ/FAQ.md

 # FAQ
 1. Which protocols are supported by site monitoring and which scenarios are applicable?
-A: Now, site monitoring supports the protocols including HTTP(S), TCP, PING, UDP, SMTP and FTP7.
+A: Now, site monitoring supports the protocols including HTTP(S), TCP, PING, DNS, UDP, SMTP, POP3 and FTP.
 - HTTP(S): Web site monitoring service quality
 - TCP: TCP ports of monitoring servers
 - PING: If monitoring service can be pinged
+- DNS: Applicable for domain name resolution service of monitoring site
 - UDP: UDP ports of monitoring servers
-- SMTP: Suitable for providing the site monitoring of email service
+- SMTP/POP3: Suitable for providing the site monitoring of email service
 - FTP: Suitable for providing the site monitoring of file service

 2. What are the common reasons for exception of site monitoring data?